Disability Services frequently asked questions

 No. Personal care support is funded either through the Disability Living Allowance or PIP, social services or self-funded.

 The Library has full disabled access.
-Details of services and equipment for disabled and dyslexic students are on the Library pages.
 A wide range of specialist equipment and support is available to enable disabled and dyslexic students to make the most of the Library resources, but you need to arrange access in advance.
 Contact us to discuss your individual requirements.

 Special exam arrangements such as extra time, a scribe, rest breaks, appropriate chair, mentor, a reader and the use of a computer are some of the supports that can be put in place.
 You will need to contact the Disability Team to discuss your arrangements, and we will need you to bring a copy of your supporting evidence; either a diagnostic report or medical evidence.